 - · To act in the full interest of actual or potential research participants and communities.

-The EPRC will conduct review of all types of research proposals involving human subjects with a view to safeguard the safety, rights and well-being of all study participants.
+The EPRC will conduct a review of all types of research proposals involving human subjects with a view to safeguard the safety, rights, and well-being of all study participants.
 The goals of research, however important, should never be permitted to override the health and well-being of the research subjects.
-In connection with this, the EPRC will examine the aspects of informed consent process and risk benefit ratio.
-It will review the proposals before commencement of study as well as monitor the research throughout the duration of the study through regular progress reports until completion.
+In connection with this, the EPRC will examine the aspects of the informed consent process and risk-benefit ratio.
+It will review the proposals before the commencement of the study as well as monitor the research throughout the duration of the study through regular progress reports until completion.
 The committee will also examine compliance with all regulatory requirements, applicable guidelines and laws.
 All proposals submitted would be subjected to the same ethical and review standard.

 Composition of the EPRC

-Please diownload protocol submission deadlines, application forms and other guidelines and templates below;
+Please download protocol submission deadlines, application forms and other guidelines and templates below;

 - Initial Protocol Submission Guidelines